Bricktown Brewery to open in Enid in summer

 Bricktown Brewery & Restaurants was Oklahoma’s first brewpub and first restaurant to brew craft beer.
 The company opened its first restaurant in 1992 and with the opening of Enid will operate 16 restaurants in Oklahoma, Arkansas, Kansas, Missouri and Texas.
 Each restaurant has various hours, menus and Facebook pages.

-Applebee's Applebee’s Grill + Bar closed last year during the beginning of the COVID-19 pandemic and restrictions imposed by the city of Enid.
-In May 2020, company President John Cywinski said the restaurant would reopen in "late June;" however, it never did.
+Applebee’s Grill + Bar closed last year during the beginning of the COVID-19 pandemic and restrictions imposed by the city of Enid.
+In May 2020, company President John Cywinski said the restaurant would reopen in “late June”; however, it never did.

 Commented